Accessibility statement

 Biography

-Dr Chidozie ‘Chido’ Umeh is Assistant Professor of Human Resource Management (HRM) and Programme Leader for the MSc Human Resource Management at the University of York (2020–2024).
-He holds a PhD in Business and Management from Queen Mary University of London.
-He is a Fellow (FHEA) of the Higher Education Academy (AdvanceHE) and an Associate Member of the Chartered Institute of Personnel and Development (CIPD).
-Chido is an active editorial contributor, serving as Associate Editor of Personnel Review and (co-)Guest Editor of several Special Issues.
-He has co-edited two special issues of Personnel Review (2022; 2024) and is currently co-Guest Editing forthcoming Special Issues on workplace violence (Human Resource Management, CABS 4) and on reframing feminism through non-Western epistemologies (Gender, Work & Organization, CABS 3).
-His research—funded by prestigious organisations—focuses on equality, diversity, and inclusion, sustainable HRM, sustainable development, and management practices in diverse and international contexts.
-His work has been published in leading journals, including Human Resource Management Journal; Personnel Review; Work, Employment & Society; Gender, Work and Organization; Industrial Marketing Management, among others.
-In addition to his publishing and editorial contributions, Chido is a regular convenor of thematic tracks at the European Group for Organizational Studies (EGOS) and an active member of the Academy of Management (AOM).
-He frequently presents research papers, contributes to symposia, and serves as a panel discussant, shaping scholarly conversations in the field of management and organisation studies.
+Dr Chidozie (‘Chido’) Umeh is Assistant Professor of Human Resource Management (HRM) and Deputy Director (Sustainable Growth, Business & Economic Productivity Pathway) at the White Rose Doctoral Training Partnership.
+He is Equality, Diversity and Inclusion (EDI) Champion for the School for Business and Society and a member of the School’s EDI Committee.
+He joined the School for Business and Society, University of York, in 2020 and holds a PhD in Business and Management from Queen Mary University of London.
+He is a Fellow of the Higher Education Academy (FHEA, AdvanceHE) and an Associate Member of the Chartered Institute of Personnel and Development (CIPD).
+Chido serves as Associate Editor of Personnel Review and as (co-)Guest Editor of several Special Issues.
+He has co-edited two Special Issues of Personnel Review (2022; 2024) and is currently co-Guest Editing forthcoming Special Issues on workplace violence (Human Resource Management) and on reframing feminism through non-Western epistemologies (Gender, Work & Organization).
+His research, supported by external funding from prestigious organisations, focuses on equality, diversity and inclusion, and sustainable management practices in diverse and international contexts.
+His work has been published in leading international journals, including Human Resource Management, Human Resource Management Journal, Personnel Review, Work, Employment & Society, Gender, Work & Organization, Industrial Marketing Management, and Journal of Open Innovation.
+Chido regularly presents at international conferences and convenes thematic tracks at the European Group for Organizational Studies (EGOS).
+He is an active member of the Academy of Management (AoM), British Sociological Association (BSA), British Academy of Management (BAM), and European Academy of Management (EURAM).

 Departmental roles